 Read our full Audio-Technica AT-LP60XBT review

-The Cambridge Audio Alva TT V2 wants to bring high-end listening in a convenient package, but without compromise for those conveniences.
-So you get a built-in phono stage so that it can be connected directly to an amp or active speaker… but it's switchable, so you can use your own high-end solution if you have one.
-And it includes Bluetooth for sending sound directly to headphones or a wireless speaker… but it's aptX HD high-resolution Bluetooth, so you get more detail from it.
+The Cambridge Audio Alva TT V2 wants to bring high-end listening to you in a convenient package, but without compromise for those conveniences.
+What that means is you get a built-in phono stage so that it can be connected directly to an amp or active speaker, but it's switchable, so you can use your own high-end solution if you have one.
+It includes Bluetooth for sending sound directly to headphones or a wireless speaker, but it's aptX HD high-resolution Bluetooth, so you get more detail from it.

-Inevitably, it sounds best through some great wired components than even top-tier Bluetooth headphones, but you still get the vinyl sound you love wirelessly, and more clearly and with more precision than from cheaper Bluetooth options.
+Inevitably, we found that it does sound its best through some great wired components than even the best top-tier Bluetooth headphones, but we did still get that rich, vinyl sound wirelessly, and more clearly and with more precision than from cheaper Bluetooth options.

-And the sound impressed us in all cases during our testing.
-"The Alva TT V2 is a deft, smooth and insightful listen, a little short of dynamic headroom but very long indeed on detail retrieval, tonal balance and generously engaging sound," we said.
+This record player really impressed us in all cases during our testing.
+In our review, we wrote: "The Alva TT V2 is a deft, smooth and insightful listen, a little short of dynamic headroom but very long indeed on detail retrieval, tonal balance and generously engaging sound."

 Read our full Cambridge Audio Alva TT V2 review

-The Fluance RT81 is an excellent starter turntable.
-It’s simple to set up and use for newbies, but you can switch out the cartridge to squeeze out more performance later on.
-You don't need to worry about getting a separate phono preamp as there's one built in, but you can turn that off if you want to use a more powerful external preamp instead.
+We think that the Fluance RT81 is an excellent starter turntable.
+The reason?
+It's simple to set up and use for newbies, but you can switch out the cartridge to squeeze out more performance later on.
+You don't need to worry about getting a separate phono preamp either, as there's one built in, but you can turn that off if you want to use a more powerful external preamp instead.

-We really enjoyed this turntable's sound, but we did encounter a few issues.
+We really enjoyed this turntable's sound during testing, but we did encounter a few issues.
 The Fluance RT81's advertised “auto-off” feature turns off the platter to prevent excessive needle wear, which is good, but you still have to return the arm to its resting place yourself.

 You’ll also have to manually queue records, which isn’t a deal breaker by any means but may put off anyone looking for a fully automatic record player.
 If that's you, the Denon DP-300F is a great choice for those looking for a fully automated record listening experience.